MaoKuangHsin/stock-trends-and-returns/README.md

 # stock-trends-and-returns
 Stock trend and return analysis for 2023–2024 based on Yahoo Finance data.
 # Stock Trends and Returns (2023–2024)
-This project analyzes the daily closing prices and annual returns of major companies across different global markets between 2023 and 2024, based on data retrieved from Yahoo Finance.
+This project analyzes the daily closing prices and annual returns of major companies across different global markets between 2023 and 2024.
 ---

 ## 📈 Project Structure